Cologne for Digital Nomads

 Design Offices

 The Design offices coworking space in Cologne offers everything you need to work productively.
 The basic principles here are focus, exchange, collaboration and training.
 The monthly fee is $430 and gives you 24/7 access to all the usual amenities like printer facilities, a communal kitchen and high-speed internet.
 If you want to explore the city during your lunch break, you can rent a bike for free on site.
 Bringing business clients or other guests is limited to one person, but free of charge.
 Meeting rooms can be rented for larger groups or events.
-Design offices also has its own lounge, which is a great location for an after-work drink.
+Design offices also has its own lounge, which is a great location for an after-work drinks.

 COWOKI